gramedia-digital-nusantara/ovoclient/README.md

 **INCOMPLETE.
 DO NOT USE**

-This is a small python client for integrating applications with the AkuLaku API.
+This is a small python client for integrating applications with the OVO API.

 Quickstart